urcsc170/csc170-course-documentation/syllabus.md

 *Note: there are no exams in CSC 170; the results of the three projects will be the primary assessment tool to determine the student's proficiency with the course material*

-### Participation

-- As scheduled, students are required to watch pre-recorded lectures ([via Panopto](https://rochester.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx#folderID=%227902c9a7-774e-42c4-917e-ac770012001a%22))

-- Pre-recorded lectures must be watched by students within 24 hours of publication

-  *Students who neglect to watch the lecture videos on-time will be denied help when asked, and will receive neither flexibility with due dates nor a chance to get assignments re-graded*

 ## Texts and Materials